anthroviz/compbook/_posts/2015-10-08-coursework.markdown

 					},
 					"subjective": {
 						"rank": "B",
-						"review": "I learned plenty from this course", "wish": "I had retained more from it",
+						"review": "I learned plenty from this course; professor was decent", "wish": "I had retained more from it",
 						"how": "keyword search Albert"
 					}